-This means it has a very heavy bolt that has a lot of mass sitting in the rear of the gun.
+This means it has a hefty bolt with a lot of mass sitting in the rear of the gun.
 So when the bolt goes back and forth, it makes the gun jump around.
 There’s only so much you can do to keep it on target.

 If you’re expecting this gun to operate like an AR-15 in terms of recoil, you’re going to be sorely disappointed.

-In some ways, this gun is more fun to shoot than something like an AR-15 because of the increased amount of recoil.
+In some ways, this gun is more fun to shoot than an AR-15 because of the increased amount of recoil.
 It’s definitely more challenging.

 If you like a challenge, you’ll probably enjoy the CZ Scorpion Micro.